 9 credits + 12 (anticipated) transfer credits from the DVM curriculum = 21 credits.

-Dual Degree DVM/MS and DVM/PhD
+DVM/MS and DVM/PhD

-The College of Veterinary Medicine offers a dual degree program for DVM and MS or DVM and PhD degrees.
+The College of Veterinary Medicine offers a concurrent degree program for DVM and MS or DVM and PhD degrees.
 This program allows students to pursue DVM and graduate degrees simultaneously in a time- and content-integrated manner.
 Graduates of this program have strong backgrounds in veterinary medicine and research and are well prepared for successful careers in academia, industry, or specialty clinics.

 Students must apply to and be admitted to the Auburn University College of Veterinary Medicine and then apply for admission to the Biomedical Sciences graduate program through the Auburn University Graduate School.
-Students already admitted to the Graduate School may also apply for admission to the DVM program for entry to the dual degree program.
+Students already admitted to the Graduate School may also apply for admission to the DVM program for entry to the concurrent degree program.

 A full description of the program can be found in the Biomedical Sciences Handbook (PDF).